On bi-skew braces and brace blocks: Structural results for bi-skew braces

 \begin{example} Let $G$ and $H$ be groups, and let $G$ act by automorphisms on $H$, with the action denoted by $\alpha$.
 This induces an action of the almost trivial skew brace $A=\opTriv(G)$ on the trivial skew brace $B=\Triv(H)$.
 By the semidirect product construction, we find a skew brace $A\ltimes B$.
 Explicitly,

-The skew brace $(A\ltimes B,\circ,\cdot)$ is precisely the skew brace obtained in~\cite[section 7]{Chi19} when we start from the semidirect product of groups $A\ltimes B$.
-Note that here the gamma function is $\gamma(g,h)=(\phi(g),\alpha(g))$, where $\phi(g)$ denotes conjugation by $g$.
-In particular, an easy calculation shows that $A\ltimes B$ is a bi-skew brace, and it is a $\gamma$-homomorphic skew brace if and only if $[G,G]\subseteq \ker(\alpha)\cap Z(G)$.
+The skew brace $A\ltimes B$ has gamma function $\gamma(g,h)=(\phi(g),\alpha(g))$, where $\phi(g)$ denotes conjugation by $g$.
+This immediately implies that $A\ltimes B$ is a bi-skew brace, already obtained in~\cite[Proposition 7.1]{Chi19} from the semidirect product of the groups $G$ and $H$.
+Moreover it is $\gamma$-homomorphic if and only if $[G,G]\subseteq \ker(\alpha)\cap Z(G)$.
 Note that when $G$ is abelian, this construction coincides with the one in Example~\ref{example: semidirect gamma}. \end{example}